bbottema/simple-java-mail/API_EXPANSION_WORKFLOW.md

 - **Property Defaults**: If the setting is property-friendly, add a `ConfigLoader.Property` entry and resolve it when creating the builder/config object.
 This keeps property-file driven projects configurable without Java code.
 - **Typed Schema**: Register the property's declared value type in `PropertySchema`.
 Do not infer a type from the text shape or parse values independently at individual read points.
 - **Transport Strategy Mapping**: When a Mailer setting maps to Jakarta Mail properties, keep the `mail.smtp.*` / `mail.smtps.*` names behind `TransportStrategy` helper methods and apply them only after the effective strategy is known.
-- **Spring Mapping**: If the property belongs to the public configuration surface, add it to Spring support and Spring Boot metadata generation classes.
+- **Spring Mapping**: If the property belongs to the public configuration surface, represent it in the metadata-only `SimpleJavaMailProperties` model.
+Runtime scalar discovery follows `ConfigLoader.Property` automatically; only compatibility aliases and new wildcard namespaces require changes in `SpringEnvironmentConfigSource`.
 - **Verification**: Test the Java builder path, property/config path, Spring mapping when applicable, and the final `Session` properties.
 - **Governance Boundary**: Do not wire Mailer connection/session settings into Email defaults/overrides.
 That mechanism applies to Email/message state and related model values.